EnvGen/mix_assembly_pipeline/README.md

 			"path_pfam_db":"/Users/luisdelgado/Documents/Mix_assembly_pipeline/Pfam_db/Pfam-A.hmm", ##It not available the pipeline will download it

 			Taxonomy assignment:
-			"taxonomy_DB": "uniprot", #options gtdb, uniprot - The pipeline will download the databases "GTDB": {
+			"taxonomy_DB": "uniprot", #options gtdb, uniprot - The pipeline will download the databases.
+GTDB works only on prokaryotes, you need to include a Uniprot database here after for the taxonomy affiliation of other Kindoms.
+			"GTDB": {
 			        "GTDB_dir":"GTDB_aa_db/protein_faa_reps",
 			        "bact_tsv": "GTDB_aa_db/bac120_taxonomy.tsv",
 			        "arch_tsv": "GTDB_aa_db/ar53_taxonomy.tsv"
 			        },
 			"uniprot": {
-			            "uniprot_db_type":"UniRef90", #see mmseqs2 manual for more Uniprot databases (https://mmseqs.com/latest/userguide.pdf)
+			            "uniprot_db_type":"UniRef90", #.
+Always provide an Uniprot database.
+See mmseqs2 manual for more Uniprot databases (https://mmseqs.com/latest/userguide.pdf)
-			            "by_chuncks": True,  #split the database into Kindoms to reduce the RAM requirements },
+			            "by_chuncks": True,  #Options: True, False.
+If True, it splits the taxonomy database into Kindoms to reduce the RAM requirements
+			            },
-			"mmseqs_taxonomy_params":"--lca-mode 4 --orf-filter 0 --tax-lineage 1 --filter-hits 1 -v 0 --min-seq-id 0.95 --report-mode 1",
+			"mmseqs_taxonomy_params":"--lca-mode 4 --orf-filter 0 --tax-lineage 1 --filter-hits 1 -v 0 --min-seq-id 0.4 -s 1 --report-mode 1",

 			Threads:
-			"threads":20
+			"threads":20 - number of cpus to be used

+			To easy the functional annotation steps, the process can be run by chunks "n_chuncks_annotations": 20 - Number of chuncks.
+If higher than number of threads, it will be set to max number of cpus available.

 			Save modifications.